Credit Repair Kit For Dummies - Steve Bucci - E-Book

 Getting familiar with credit laws

 Over the last several years, Congress has passed new laws to give consumers more protections.
 Knowing about and taking advantage of these safeguards can help you keep your credit safe.
 If your identity is stolen, knowing your rights is essential to a quick resolution.
-Among the laws we discuss in Chapter 20 are the
+Among the laws I discuss in Chapter 20 are the

 Dodd–Frank Wall Street Reform and Consumer Protection Act,